-- 4. Publicly represent the school in a positive manner - 5.
-Respect the integrity of the Principal and staff - 6.
-Observe the confidentiality of non-public information acquired in their role as a trustee and not disclose to any other persons - 7.
-Be diligent and attend board meetings prepared for full and appropriate participation in decision making - 8.
-Ensure that individual trustees do not act independently of the board's decisions - 9.
-Speak with one voice through its adopted policies and ensure that any disagreements with the board's stance are resolved within the board - 10.
-Avoid any conflicts of interest with respect to their fiduciary responsibility - 11.
-Recognise the lack of authority in any individual trustee or committee/working party of the board in any interaction with the Principal or staff - 12.
-Recognise that only the chair (working within the board's agreed chair role description or delegation) or a delegate working under written delegation, can speak for the board
+- 1. Maintain and understand the values and goals of the school. - 2.
+Ensure the needs of all students and their achievement is paramount. - 3.
+Be loyal to the school. - 4.
+Publicly represent the school in a positive manner. - 5.
+Respect the integrity of the Principal and staff. - 6.
+Observe the confidentiality of non-public information acquired in their role as a trustee and not disclose to any other persons. - 7.
+Be diligent and attend Board meetings prepared for full and appropriate participation in decision making. - 8.
+Ensure that individual trustees do not act independently of the Board's decisions. - 9.
+Speak with one voice through its adopted policies and ensure that any disagreements with the Board's stance are resolved within the Board. - 10.
+Avoid any conflicts of interest with respect to their fiduciary responsibility.

+- 11. Recognise the lack of authority in any individual trustee or committee/working party of the Board in any interaction with the Principal or staff. - 12.
+Recognise that only the Presiding Member (working within the Board's agreed Presiding Member role description or delegation) or a delegate working under written delegation, can speak for the Board. - 13.
+Continually self-monitor their individual performance as trustees against policies and any other current Board evaluation tools. - 14.
+Be available to undertake appropriate professional development.